mcu-tools/mcuboot/ext/tinycrypt/documentation/tinycrypt.rst

 The cryptographic implementations in TinyCrypt library have some limitations.
 Some of these limitations are inherent to the cryptographic primitives themselves, while others are specific to TinyCrypt.
+These limitations were accepted in order to meet its design goals (in special, minimal code size) and to better serve applications targeting constrained devices in general.
 Some of these limitations are discussed in-depth below.

 General Remarks
 ***************

 * TinyCrypt does **not** intend to be fully side-channel resistant.
-Due to the variety of side-channel attacks, many of them making certain platforms vulnerable.
+Due to the variety of side-channel attacks, many of them only relevant to certain platforms.
 In this sense, instead of penalizing all library users with side-channel countermeasures such as increasing the overall code size, TinyCrypt only implements certain generic timing-attack countermeasures.